 US steps up pressure on China over treatment of Muslims

-The U.S. State Department hosted a panel on the sidelines of the United Nations General Assembly gathering in New York to highlight the plight of Uighurs, whose native land in China’s far western Xinjiang province they call a police state.
-Three Uighurs recounted the oppression and harassment they and others have faced at home and abroad.
+The U.S. State Department hosted a panel Tuesday on the sidelines of the U.N.
+General Assembly gathering in New York to highlight the struggle of Uighurs, whose native land in China’s far western Xinjiang province they say is a police state.

-China denies mistreating Uighurs.
-It says the camps are for vocational training and, since the Sept.
-11 terrorist attacks, it has defended any crackdowns in Xinjiang as necessary in the name of rooting out Muslim extremists.
+China vehemently denies this.
+It says the camps in Xinjiang are for vocational training and, since the Sept.
+11 terrorist attacks, it has defended any crackdowns on Uighurs as necessary in the name of rooting out Muslim extremists.

-American officials say they hope that by bringing the stories of Uighurs to a broader public, they will raise awareness of the severity of the oppression in Xinjiang and encourage other countries and the United Nations to pressure China.
+American officials said they hoped that by bringing the stories of Uighurs to a broader public through Tuesday’s event, they would raise awareness of the severity of the oppression and encourage other countries and the United Nations to pressure China.

 Congress is also weighing a bill that would condemn the treatment of Uighurs and ask the administration to consider sanctions.